All Episodes

 Was it Monday that it was Monday and Tuesday that they were debating the Harkin Amendment on the floor of the U.S. Senate?

-And the purpose of the Harkin Amendment was to set up an ombudsman for Armed Forces Radio that would uh oversee fairness and balance and so forth.
+And the purpose of the Harkin Amendment was to set up an ombudsman for Armed Forces Radio that would oversee fairness and balance and so forth.

 And Harkin's concern was that there was way too much of me and not enough liberalism on Armed Forces Radio, discounting that NPR was all liberal.

-And so in the process of conducting his debate, he took all these quotes of mine about Abu Grab out of context, and we're having a lot of fun with that on Monday and Tuesday.
+And so in the process of conducting his debate, he took all these quotes of mine about Abu Grab out of context.

-So guy called, guy called Tuesday afternoon, forget where what his name was.
+So a guy called, guy called Tuesday after I forget where, what his name was, he had a brilliant idea.

-He said, Kenneth and Dubuque, Iowa.
+He said, Kenneth in Dubuque, Iowa.

 Is that who it was?

-Kenneth in Dubuque, Iowa called.
+Okay, Kenneth in Dubuque, Iowa called.

 Kevin, sorry.